Quick reference guide

 Track, then ask

 TaxBoy organises the evidence.
-Your accountant decides what is claimable for your exact situation.
+Your accountant or ATO guidance helps decide what belongs in your return.

-That split is deliberate: capture everything useful early, then make the tax decision with proper advice.
+That split is deliberate: capture useful records early, then make the tax decision with proper advice.

 Receipts to search for